zmike/zmike.github.io/_posts/2023-04-14-adventures-in-linking.md

-  ◦ if the output is declared in a mesh shader as an OpTypeArray with an Element Type equivalent to the OpType* declaration of the input, and neither is a structure member; or ◦ if the input is decorated with PerVertexKHR, and is declared in a fragment shader as an 1240OpTypeArray with an Element Type equivalent to the OpType* declaration of the output, and neither the input nor the output is a structure member; or ◦ if in any other case they are declared with an equivalent OpType* declaration.
+  ◦ if the output is declared in a mesh shader as an OpTypeArray with an Element Type equivalent to the OpType* declaration of the input, and neither is a structure member; or ◦ if the input is decorated with PerVertexKHR, and is declared in a fragment shader as an OpTypeArray with an Element Type equivalent to the OpType* declaration of the output, and neither the input nor the output is a structure member; or ◦ if in any other case they are declared with an equivalent OpType* declaration.
 • If both are structures and every member has an interface match.